-Lowstep or step-through e-bikes as they are known are one of the most popular genres of electric bike.
+Lowstep or step-through e-bikes as they are known are one of the most popular genres of electric bikes.
 Their popularity lies in the practicality and broad range of appeal to riders of all ages and abilities.
-Trek have recognised this trend and have always had a good choice of step-through bikes in their range.
-The latest Trek Allant+ 7 Lowstep Electric Bike offers a great specification for the price.
+Trek have recognised this trend and has always had a good choice of step-through bikes in their range.
+The latest Trek Allant+ 7 Lowstep Electric Bike offers great specifications for the price.
 Read my full review below for more information.

 Images courtesy of Trek Bikes

-Trek bikes are one of the most prestigious and well-known global bike brands and they have fully embraced the e-bike revolution by investing millions in R & D over the last few years.
-They now sell electric bikes that cover every discipline from road bikes, through to full-suspension mountain bikes.
+Trek Bikes are one of the most prestigious and well-known global bike brands and they have fully embraced the e-bike revolution by investing millions in R&D over the last few years.
+They now sell electric bikes that cover every discipline from road bikes, to full-suspension mountain bikes.

 When it comes to electric components, having a good motor and battery at the heart of your e-bike is of paramount importance.
-Trek have wisely chosen the excellent 4th generation Bosch Performance Line CX for the Allant+ 7.
-This is the best motor Bosch currently offer and is designed to cope with the rigours of mountain biking.
+Trek has wisely chosen the excellent 4th generation Bosch Performance Line CX for the Allant+ 7.
+This is the best motor Bosch currently offers and is designed to cope with the rigours of mountain biking.

 4th Generation Bosch CX Performance Line mid-drive motor

-This motor never fails to impress me with it’s versatility and performance.
-Ride it in the lowest assist setting and it provides the rider with a useful boost that is seamlessly delivered via a high tech torque and cadence sensor combined with a sophisticated firmware algorithm that constantly monitors rider input.
+This motor never fails to impress me with its versatility and performance.
+Ride it in the lowest assist setting and it provides the rider with a useful boost that is seamlessly delivered via a high-tech torque and cadence sensor combined with a sophisticated firmware algorithm that constantly monitors rider input.
 This translates to a very natural pedalling feel that makes the rider feel like they have developed very strong legs overnight.
-In turbo mode the amount of assist on offer from 250w motor is nothing short of remarkable.
-This is down to the high torque output of 85Nm combined with the motor peak power which will (briefly) hit nearly 500w.
+In turbo mode, the amount of assistance on offer from the 250w motor is nothing short of remarkable.
+This is down to the high torque output of 85Nm combined with the motor’s peak power which will (briefly) hit nearly 500w.

 What I love about the Bosch and other similar crank-drive motors is the more you put in the more the motor gives.
 There is a direct correlation between your pedalling effort and the power delivery which makes you, the rider feel like you have bionic legs!